 - application of current technology

 - service delivery in rural areas

 In addition to meeting the requirements in the general degree regulations, students:

 must have completed at least one undergraduate course on each of the following topics: statistics (2900), assessment (3280, 3951, 3952, or 4950), introduction to career education (3211), introduction to exceptionality (4240, or 4242).
 (Or their equivalent)

 NOTE: many of these courses are prerequisites to specific graduate courses and must be completed before taking those courses.

 must have at least one year of teaching (or related work) experience.

-must submit a resume, a concise rationale for the application (500 words or less) and two letters of recommendation (preferably one from each of the following: previous university instructors, supervisors, or employers).
+must complete the resume, statement of interest as part of the application (500 words or less) and two letters of recommendation (preferably one from each of the following: previous university instructors, supervisors, or employers).

 should note admission is selective and controlled by an admission committee of faculty members involved in the program.
 An interview may be required if deemed necessary.